ccrighton/rockwren/docs/picow-led-light-tutorial.md

 rockwren.fly(rockwren.Device())
 ```

-The device will provide a web interface and MQTT support for turning on and off but these controls do not result in any
+The device with this basic application will provide a web interface and MQTT support for turning on and off but
-physical action in the device.
+these controls do not result in any physical action in the device.

 ## Adding Some Behaviour

 The Pico W has an onboard LED that can be controlled.
-Add the LED pin to the device and use the default on and off
+Add the LED pin to the device declaration and use the default on and off
 commands to turn the onboard LED on and off.

 ```python